LucasSD/docvault/README.md

 Still being developed.
 ###### To do:

+- Deploy once again using AWS or similar
 - Enable file uploads from mobile devices
 - Add a way of checking for duplicate file uploads
 - Improve tag functionality, so that users can create tags themselves and filter by them